stackup-dev/open-source-campaign/.github/ISSUE_TEMPLATE/campaign-request.md

 ---

 # Name of Proposer
-*Enter your StackUp username here.*
+*Bukusoft*

 # Campaign Name
-*Tell us what you campaign is called.*
+*Programmer Health Tips*

 ## Campaign Description
-*Write a 3-5 sentence description of the campaign you are proposing.
-Your description should cover the following:
-- What the campaign aims to teach
+- This campaign aims to teach stackies on how to maintain good health habits as programmers
-- Who the campaign is for (e.g. beginners, advanced users)
+- This camoaign is for all level programmers
-- Why Stackies should learn this topic*
+- Stackies should learn this topic in order to maintain good health while beign productive as programmers

 ## Number of Quests
-*List the number of quests you think this campaign should have.
-Proposed campaigns should have at least 2 quests.*
+*There will be two quest for this campaign*

 ## Quest 1 Summary
-*Write a 1-3 sentence description of the first quest.
-Your description should cover the following:
-- What the quest will focus on teaching
+- This quest will focus on introducing health concept and issues that affects programmers.
-- What resources you will use (e.g. will you use a practice dataset?
-Code chunks?
-Capstone project?)
-- Why this is useful for Stackies*
+- Discriptive educational resources will be used for this quest.
+- This is useful for stackies because it will educate them on the various health issues they could be faced with as programers or someone in tech.

 ## Quest 1 Learning Objectives
-*In point form, tell us what Stackies will learn in this quest.*
+*By the end of this quest stackies should be able to:*
+- List various health issues that can affect a programmer.
+- Understand how this health issues arise.

 ## Quest 1 Deliverables
+*This quest has one deliverable which is completion and submission of a quiz*

+## Quest 2 Summary
+- This quest will focus on introducing ethics and precautional health measures that should be abided by programmers.
+- Discriptive educational resources will be used for this quest as well as educational video resources.
+- This is useful for stackies because it will educate them on the various health ethics and precautional measures they could use to maintain good healthy life style as programers.

+## Quest 2 Learning Objectives
+*By the end of this quest stackies should be able to:*
+- List various ways to prevent health challanges as programmers.
-*What are the deliverables of this quest?*
+- Understand the effects of this health ethics and measures.

-**IMPORTANT:** You should have **Summary**, **Learning Objectives** and **Deliverables** sections for each quest you are suggesting.
-For example, if you have 3 quests, you should fill in this information for Quest 1 in the template above, then copy and paste the headings and fill up the information for Quest 2 and Quest 3 also.
+- Practice some of this health measures themselves.

+## Quest 2 Deliverables
+*This quest has two deliverables which is submission of a quiz and an image that shows them maintaining one of the physical health measures in their work space*